 Those are some downright respectable numbers for a lower displacement sport/standard sort of bike.
 Particularly good for what is often referred to as a “beginner” bike.

-Yet the Suzuki SV650 is absolutely a great beginner bike, mainly due to the engine’s characteristics rather than its performance numbers.
+Yet it is absolutely a great beginner bike, mainly due to the engine’s characteristics rather than its performance numbers.

 What’s great about the small V-twin is that although it’s capable of some commendable numbers when you really push it, the engine is about as mellow and forgiving as it gets in the lower half of the rev range.